 Accommodation, facilities, amenities

-During the summer school we will visit several cities, medium and small towns, but only for a few hours.
-But most of the time we will spend in nature.
-Therefore, we will sleep in tents mostly by rivers or lakes in picturesque places of “wild” (not public) campsites.
+We will sleep in tents mostly by rivers or lakes in picturesque places of “wild” (not public) campsites.
 Bathing and toilet facilities will also correspond to “wild” campsites.
 Although two hot springs are planned to be visited.
+But don't worry - everyone handles it easily.

 For personal accommodation you will need to bring your own personal tent and sleeping bag.